It refers to a condition in which there is the presence of red blood cells (erythrocytes) in the urine.

 The doctor will take a medical history and family medical history, especially any history of kidney disease, bladder problems, or bleeding disorders.

-The doctor will also ask about any recent trauma or strenuous exercise, recent viral or bacterial infections, medications you take, and your symptoms, which include more frequent urination, painful urination, and pain in your side.
+The doctor will also ask about any recent trauma or strenuous exercise, recent viral or bacterial infections, medications you take, and your symptoms, including more frequent urination, painful urination, and pain in your side.

 The doctor will also examine the patient, take his temperature and blood pressure, and check for pain or discomfort in his side or over his bladder.